 Answers to some common questions about the shaping process used for iiNet broadband services.

-Everything you need to know about iiNet usernames including what they look like, where to find them and how they are used.
+Everything you need to know about iiNet usernames including what they look like, where to find them, and how they're used.

 Closing an account means that you will no longer have any services with iiNet.
 You may choose to move your service to another provider if possible, but all other services will be cancelled.
 Changing account ownership means another person is agreeing to take responsibility for owning all of the iiNet services on the account and paying the invoices for the account.